juhanikataja/blogtest/_posts/core-concepts.md

 This will request a 1 GiB persistent storage that can be mounted in read-write mode by multiple nodes.

-The persistent volume can be mounted to pods as follows:
+The persistent volume can be mounted to pods with `spec.volumes` and `spec.containers.volumes`:

 ```yaml
 apiVersion: v1